-I have been speaking to GCs at a range of firms to find out what they want from their external advisers in the coming months and what is sitting well with them right now.
+I have been speaking to General Counsels at a range of firms to find out what they want from their external advisers in the coming months and what is sitting well with them right now.
 In order to get this article out quickly, and to enable the people I interviewed to be as candid as possible, I have kept all names anonymous.

-What impact is coronavirus having on clients
+What impact is coronavirus having on clients?

 The first thing that firms should be mindful of is that the Coronavirus will be affecting clients in different ways.